-The Boone and Crockett Club University Program is designed to provide science-based knowledge from seasoned wildlife professionals and educators to college graduates in the wildlife field to better prepare the graduates for the responsible and wise management of wildlife in the future.
+The Boone and Crockett Club University Programs is designed to provide science-based knowledge from seasoned wildlife professionals and educators to college graduates in the wildlife field to better prepare them for the responsible and wise management of wildlife in the future.

 Caesar Kleberg Wildlife Research Institute - Texas A&M University Kingsville - Ph.D.
 Student in Wildlife & Rangeland Sciences - Projected to Graduate December 2027Project Title: Investigating...